mbwatson/react-accessible-accordion/README.md

 ### Additional Context Exposed

 The `Accordion` context also exposes a couple helper functions&mdash;`setAllPanelsActive` and `setAllPanelsInactiveto`&mdash;to implement buttons to Expand All and Collapse All accordion panels.
+These can be destructured from the object returned by the `useAccordion` hook.

 ```jsx
 const ExpandAllPanelsButton = () => {